Davle: Administrative division

+Etymology

+The name is derived from the personal name Davel, meaning "Davel's (court)".
+Until the 16th century, the settlement was called Davel, but then the name evolved to the feminine gender.

 Geography

 Davle is located about 13 km south of Prague.
 It lies in the Benešov Uplands.
 The highest point is the hill Suchý vrch with an elevation of 381 m.
 The market town is situated at the confluence of the Vltava and Sázava rivers.

 History

-The first written mention of Davle is the founding deed of the benedictine monastery of St. John the Baptist by Duke Boleslaus II in 999.
+The first written mention of Davle is in the founding deed of the Benedictine monastery of St. John the Baptist by Duke Boleslaus II in 999.
 It became known as Ostrov Monastery, referring to its location on an island (in Czech ostrov).

 In the second half of the 13th century, gold was mined around the confluence of the Vltava and Sázava rivers, creating a boom period for the area.
 In 1310, in a papal bull from Pope Clement V, Davle was referred to as a market town.
 Davle was also an important stopping point for rafters using the two waterways as trade routes.
 During the Hussite Wars, the monastery was destroyed and its restoration was unsuccessful.
 After the monastery was definitely abandoned in 1517, the importance of Davle decreased.

 In 1900, a railway line connecting Davle with Prague was completed.

 In 1848, Davle was incorporated into a municipality with the nearby villages of Měchenice, Sloup and Svatý Kilián.
-In the 1950s Svatý Kilián lost its status of an administrative part.
+In the 1950s Svatý Kilián lost its status of a municipal part.
 In 1960, Měchenice became a separate municipality.
 The village of Sázava was annexed to Davle in 1968.